Extended Coverage Information

 P.O.
 Box 129

 Wynne, AR 72396

 By opting in, am I signing up to pay overdraft fees?

 We only charge a fee if you use the overdraft service.
 If you carefully track your transactions using your check register or online banking and keep sufficient funds in your account, then you won’t need to use the service at all.
 Any overdraft service on your account will be there just for your peace of mind.

 If I opt in and keep money in my account, will you still charge me?

 Absolutely not!
 If you always maintain sufficient funds in your account to cover all of your transactions, we will not charge you any overdraft fees

 Does this change affect all forms of payment?

-The Federal Reserve rules only affect every day First National Bank debit card and ATM transactions.
+The Federal Reserve rules only affect every day First Financial Bank debit card and ATM transactions.
 All other items such as paper items, like checks, or recurring items will be handled in the same manner as they are now.